 By Dr. McKenzie Nisbet, ND

 Hormones act as chemical messengers in your body.
 They control many different functions, such as your stress response, hunger, metabolism, temperature, mood, and of course your menstrual cycle and fertility.
-When your hormones become imbalanced your body shows symptoms.
-These include anything from menstrual irregularities and peri-menopause, to weight gain, acne, low libido, hair loss, abnormal hair growth, constipation, depression, anxiety, insomnia, and plenty more.
+Issues with hormones can present as: menstrual irregularities, perimenopause, weight gain, acne, low libido, hair loss, abnormal hair growth, constipation, depression, anxiety, insomnia, and plenty more.

 TIMING